kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

     Additional Arguments:

     * enabled
-        False=0 or True=1 to activate or deactivate slave node
+        False=0 or True=1 to activate or deactivate worker node
     * ht_user
         Username of htaccess authentication
     * ht_pass